Living Learning Programs

 - Maintain a 2.5 G.P.A semester and cumulative G.P.A of 2.75

-- If you are accepted to the Leadership Program; Jarvis Residents must also enroll in COAD-1000 (1 credit Student Development and Learning in Higher Education), scheduled for Tuesdays and Thursdays from 6pm-6:50pm.
+- If you are accepted to the Leadership Program; Jarvis Residents must also enroll in COAD-1000 (1 credit Student Development and Learning in Higher Education), scheduled for Mondays and Wednesdays from 5-5:50pm.
 You will be pre-registered for this upon your acceptance to the program.
 Please do not drop this course from your schedule.

 The instructions on how to access the application for the Jarvis Leadership hall can be found below.